-Unlective for 2016 Strengthen supervisory convergence in the accounting area and contribute to the successful implementation of
+Strengthen supervisory convergence in the accounting Objective for 2016 area and contribute to the successful implementation of the Audit Regulation.

 In 2016 ESMA will increase supervisory convergence in the area of financial reporting by ensuring the implementation of the ESMA guidelines on enforcement of financial information which will apply to all National Competent Authorities as well as any other bodies in the EU undertaking enforcement responsibilities under Article 24 of the Transparency Directive.
 ESMA will monitor the implementation of the guidelines and further work with the national enforcers on implementing certain aspects of the guidelines, organisation of technical workshops, in-depth review of selected accounting topics, etc.